danzo111/notes/notes.md

-Here are detailed notes on the "decrease and conquer" strategies based on the content from the PDFs you uploaded:

 ### Decrease and Conquer Overview:
 - **Decrease and Conquer** is a problem-solving strategy that involves reducing the problem's size with each step.
 The solution to a smaller instance is extended to solve the larger problem.